mroberts1/BOOTSTRA.386/manual/index.md

     \captionof{figure}{From Left to Right: Jay, Hasegawa, Orion, Gilda, and Chuck.}
     \label{fig:image2}
 \end{minipage}
-\end{center}

 \vspace{1.5em}

 \begin{minipage}[t]{0.80\textwidth}
     \includegraphics[width=\textwidth]{board.png}
     \captionof{figure}{From "The Dreams of Tomorrow", photographed by Kidder, this is Jay writing up a mock interface.
-The men on the left and right are from potential customers from Ashton-Tate.
+The men on the left and right are potential customers from Ashton-Tate.
 The other two are Hasegawa and Gilda}
     \label{fig:image3}
 \end{minipage}
 \end{center}

 # BOOTSTRA

-I rolled in to the office at 9 AM Monday morning wearing the same thing I wore on Friday.
+I roll in to the office at 9 AM Monday morning wearing the same thing I wore on Friday.
 First mistake.
-Everyone was in slacks and formal wear.
+Everyone is in slacks and formal wear.
 I completely forgot that the street-wear tech office is a 1990s invention.
 That was casual Friday, this is Office Monday.
 Luckily nobody says anything, they didn't have to.
 I obviously need to go head out to JC Penny's tonight.

 As I go to my cubicle, I see my company issued computer, an IBM PC with a classic giant heavy keyboard, a DOS prompt on the screen, 10MB hard drive, the works.
 There's these other boxes I don't recognize.
 One is labeled "Cyberdrive" another is a "MicroFazer".
 There's a small stack of reference books, one on 8088 and another on DOS.
 There's also a stencil tool with, I guess flowchart shapes in them right next to a slide rule.